Humble Pie: Fall 2025 / Spring 2026

 - List your Degree and Major/Emphasis (if a student)

-- Some interesting biographical details (about your upbringing, creativity, career, or passions) are strongly encouraged
+- Some details about your upbringing, creativity, career, or passions are strongly encouraged

 - Social Media Handle (Instagram and/or Substack)